marczz/rest-sphinx-memo/source/ReST.rst

 Hypertext links
 ---------------

-There exist two version for doing this.
-Either in a citation style or in an inline style.
+There exist two way to write hyperlink references (:restref:`ref<restructuredtext.html#hyperlink-references>`), either in a citation style or in an inline style.

 .. sidebar:: Code for examples